Anna Maxwell Martin: Career

+In summer 2024, Martin played Monica in the world premiere of Joe Penhall's new play The Constituent at The Old Vic, directed by Matthew Warchus and co-starring James Corden.
+In autumn 2024, Martin costarred with David Mitchell in Ludwig, a six-part BBC television detective dramedy series.
+On Christmas Day 2024, she appeared as the celebrant in the final episode of the BBC sitcom Gavin & Stacey.

 Personal life

 Martin married film director Roger Michell in 2010.
 The couple had two daughters (b.
 2008/09 and 2010/11).
 In April 2020, Martin announced that the couple had separated.
 Michell died in September 2021.